kallaway/100-days-of-code/README.md

 # I've joined the #100DaysOfCode Challenge -This is my round 2.

-## Check out The Round-2 Link for the journal.
+## Check out The Round2-Journal Branch for the Round 2 journal.

 ## Contents